 Oak is a popular and versatile wood, used for hundreds of years as a floor covering and proven to stand the test of time.
-If you are considering hardwood floors for your Overland Park home, oak is a classic choice that both your family and potential future homebuyers will appreciate.
+If you are considering hardwood floors for your Olathe home, oak is a classic choice that both your family and potential future homebuyers will appreciate.

 Red oak and white oak are the most common species on the market for flooring and interior millwork.
 Both are readily available in the U.S. and considered a sustainable species.
 Half the hardwood forests in the U.S. are oak and, under forestry protection programs, they are continually being replanted.

 There are some important differences between red oak and white oak to consider.
 Our team at Floor Coverings International Kansas City West has compiled some information about white oak that will help you understand the benefits of this hardwood flooring.

 While similar in color, white oak has a finer grain pattern than red oak and is generally less porous.
 For this reason, white oak has long been preferred for shipbuilding and wine barrel construction, in addition to being used for flooring and other building applications.
 It has a naturally warm and golden tone that is beautiful without treatment, and it easily accepts any stains and finishes that are applied to it.